-The Trust welcomes all members of the public to come and access the diverse range of collections.
+The Trust welcomes members of the public to make an appointment and access the diverse range of collections we hold.

-The wealth of collections can support a range of research across local and family history, the history of Clarks and the shoemaking industry, costume and fashion history and Quakerism in Street.
-Why not pay us a visit?
+The wealth of collections can support a range of research across local and family history, the history of Clarks and the shoemaking industry, costume and fashion history, Quakerism in Street and social history.

-After you have registered, Trust staff will be able to advise on the material that you wish to consult.
+After you have registered, Trust staff will be able to advise on the material that you wish to consult and all materials must be selected in advance of your visit.
 Due to commercial sensitivities and to data protection and copyright legislation, some items are closed to the public.
-Please speak to one of the Trust staff if you have any queries on this topic.
+Please speak to one of the collections team if you have any queries on this topic.

 The Trust also provides a reproduction and digitisation service offering physical and digital copies of objects and archives held in the collection.
 Items can be digitally photographed or scanned using archival standard equipment by professional photographers in the in-house studio.
 High-quality digital images can be provided in a range of file formats and resolutions to suit the nature of the request.

 If researchers are unable to consult the objects or archives required in person, the Trust can operate a research and copy service on their behalf, with the first hour of research offered free of charge.
 Please see Research Services Leaflet 2021-2022 options and contact us to discuss your proposed research topic.